-Replaces: Apps like the free PAW Server or the paid Ulti Server allow you to spin up a web server.
+Replaces: Apps like the free PAW Server [No Longer Available] or the paid Ulti Server allow you to spin up a web server.
 And even though I’m a fan of SSHDroid (shown above), the prospect of having a lightweight server I can start from the command line is still intriguing.

 While many Android apps (e.g. “code editors”) provide the ability to write code, they may not provide the languages themselves.
 With Termux you can test that code right on your device.
 It offers standard distributions of programming languages such as:

 - BASH shell (the default available out of the box, and a great way to get started hacking around)